Tony Leondis: The Emoji Movie

 In 2017, Leondis directed and co-wrote Sony Pictures Animation's animated film The Emoji Movie.
 Leondis pitched the film to the studio and co-wrote it with Eric Siegel.
 According to a producer named Tripp Vinson, Leondis stated that several studios thought that Emoji Movie had the potential to become a multi-film franchise.

 According to statements by Leondis himself, Emoji Movie had a very rushed production once Sony began producing it, supposedly because Sony knew how quickly cell phones evolved and they did not want the film to be outdated also because by not having the rights, any studio could make an emoji movie before them.
 As they said, they had such a drastic time limit that they hardly had time to test whether the film worked or not.
 The film was released on July 28, 2017.
-Though the film was a box-office success, it was panned by critics.
+Though the film was a box-office success, it was panned by critics, with many considering it to be one of the worst movies ever made.
 He won two Razzie Awards for Worst Director and Worst Screenplay, the latter shared with Eric Siegel and Mike White, making Leondis the first animation director in motion picture history to win those categories.
 Despite showing interest in live-action filmmaking, Leondis has not been active in the entertainment industry since, but continues to make public appearances occasionally as of June 2022, with his most recent appearance being at the 75th Primetime Emmy Awards.

 Personal life

 Leondis is of Greek descent and the son of a Greek Orthodox priest.
-He is openly gay.
+He is gay.